Preventions/epst/README.md

 The Endpoint Scanning Tool is an application designed to analyze a computer system to determine if there any are any indications of malware infection.
 A collection of indicator signatures and sophisticated rules are utilized by the tool to identify suspicious files and flag them for remediation.

+This project is released open source under the terms of a research grant from DRDC Canada as part of the <a href=http://www.science.gc.ca/eic/site/063.nsf/eng/h_5B5BE154.html>CSSP</a>.

 ## Tested on:
 - Windows 64 bit